MohammadMazrouei/Todo-List/README.md

 ## Features

-- Task Management: Users can add, view, edit, delete, and search tasks through a user-friendly interface, ensuring efficient task tracking and management.
+- **Task Management:** Add, view, edit, and delete tasks with ease.
-- Customizable Task Categories: Offers the ability to categorize tasks, making it easier to organize and prioritize work.
+- **Customizable Task Categories:** Organize tasks into categories for better organization.
-- Interactive GUI: A sleek and intuitive graphical user interface (GUI) designed for ease of use, allowing for seamless navigation and interaction with tasks.
+- **Interactive GUI:** A clean and intuitive interface for seamless navigation and task interaction.
-- Data Persistence: Tasks and settings are saved and persisted, ensuring that users can pick up where they left off across sessions.
+- **Data Persistence:** Keep your tasks and settings saved across sessions.

 ## Prerequisites